craigmiller24/SH_Project/README.md

 # SH_Project
-Exploring the Effectiveness of Compartmental Models
+Exploring the Effectiveness of Compartmental Models to Predict Epidemiological Trends